Landlords

 13. Registering and lodging deposit with third party.

-MANAGEMENT FEE 11.5% - NO VAT
+MANAGEMENT FEE 11.5%

 1. Rent collection.